Alberta is taking meaningful steps toward stronger relationships with Indigenous Peoples.

 Developing mutually beneficial agreements

-Protocol and relationship agreements create a more formal way for the Alberta government and First Nations to work together.
+Protocol and relationship agreements create a more formal way for the Alberta government and Indigenous communities to work together.
 They support meaningful discussion, information sharing and collaboration on issues of mutual concern.

 Partnering with Fort McKay Métis Nation

 A Memorandum of Understanding with the Fort McKay Métis Nation Association (FMMNA) captures the spirit of partnership and prosperity between Alberta’s government and all Indigenous communities.
 This partnership is meant to increase access to provincial skills training opportunities and better education outcomes.
 The agreement is a shared vision to work together on infrastructure funding and towards community sustainability.

 Developing Indigenous-focused occupational health and safety materials

 A health and safety toolkit was developed to enhance First Nation, Métis and Inuit, employer and worker awareness and knowledge of occupational health and safety (OHS) information and resources.
 The toolkit supplies employers and workers with the tools they need to stay healthy and safe on the job and foster a positive health and safety workplace culture.

 Indigenous and municipal communities in Alberta can now apply for a one-time grant of up to $30,000 to develop a business case for their own self-administered police service or regional equivalent.